crytic/building-secure-contracts/program-analysis/echidna/exercises/Exercise-5.md

 <details>
 <summary>Solution Explained (spoilers ahead)</summary>

-The goal of the naive receiver challenge is to understand that any user can request a flash loan for `FlashLoanReceiver`, even if the user has no Ether.
+The goal of the naive receiver challenge is to realize that any user can request a flash loan for `FlashLoanReceiver`, even if the user has no Ether.

 Echidna discovers this by calling `NaiveReceiverLenderPool.flashLoan()` with the address of `FlashLoanReceiver` and any arbitrary amount.